Arjun-M-101/youtube-lakehouse/README.md

 **Fix:** Same fix, applied to the data-set resource's permission block.

 ### 14. The big one: pipeline failed loading `INvideos.csv` - data quality gate
-**Symptom:** Step Functions execution ended in `PipelineFailed`, cause: *"YouTube Lakehouse batch pipeline failed or was blocked by the data quality gate."* US and GB had already loaded successfully; IN was the first file to actually trip the gate.
+**Symptom:** Step Functions execution ended in `PipelineFailed`, cause: *"YouTube Lakehouse batch pipeline failed or was blocked by the data quality gate."* US and IN had already loaded successfully; IN was the first file to actually trip the gate.
 **Diagnosis:** Pulled the DQ report the job had already written to S3 (`dq-reports/bronze-to-silver/<run-id>.json`) instead of guessing from the error message alone:
 ```json
 {